University of Patras: History

 The University of Patras was established on 11 November 1964 as a self-administered academic institution under the supervision of the Greek government.
 It was housed in the city centre of Patras, Greece, and later in a campus area of about 600 acres selected in 1968 and appropriated on behalf of the university, located in the adjacent municipality of Rio.
 Covering an area of 4.5 km2, it is one of the largest in the country.

 In June 2013 the University of Western Greece was incorporated in the University of Patras.
 In 2019 the Technological Educational Institute of Western Greece was incorporated in the University of Patras.
 After the merger of the university with the Technological Educational Institute of Western Greece, there are two main campuses (two in Patras) and smaller campuses/facilities in Messolonghi and Agrinio.
 The campus in Patras is located in the suburb of Rion and Koukouli.

 Besides education, the University of Patras is involved in research in areas such as environment, health, biotechnology, mechanics, electronics, informatics and basic science.
 A number of the university's departments, laboratories and clinics have been designated as centres of excellence, on the basis of international assessment.

 Emblem

 The emblem of the university is Andrew the Apostle.
 The university's opening took place on 30 November 1966, which is the date that the city of Patras celebrates its patron Saint Andrew.
-This is the reason that the emblem of the university is an X cross,l which symbolises the one on which St. Andrew was crucified.
+This is the reason that the emblem of the university is an X cross, which symbolises the one on which St. Andrew was crucified.
 In 2012, the emblem was renewed but it remained true to the prototype.